Our last day is Friday 19th December for the Christmas break, and we will be back in the office on 5th January 2026!

 This temperature control means you can use your conservatory as a proper living space throughout the year.

 Solid roof designs can transform the interior and exterior appearance of your conservatory.
-From the outside, a tiled conservatory roof makes your conservatory look more like a permanent extension, blending better with your main house.
+From the outside, a solid tiled roof conservatory roof makes your conservatory look more like a permanent extension, blending better with your main house.
 Inside, the plastered ceiling creates a room-like feel that works with any interior design style.

 At Lifestyle Windows, our expert team can guide you through the options and help you choose the right solid roof system for your home.
 A great way to do this is to visit our showroom, where you can discuss your home improvement projects and take a look at our range of roofs.